William J. Marra Museum of Deaf History, Arts & Culture

 Ensor Farm & Museum Mahaffie Stagecoach Stop

-William J. Marra Museum of Deaf History and Deaf Culture
+William J. Marra Museum of Deaf History, Arts amd Culture

-Deaf Cultural Center and William J. Marra Museum - Olathe, Kansas
+William J. Marra Museum of Deaf History, Arts and Culture - Olathe, Kansas

-The William J. Marra Museum of Deaf History and Deaf Culture at the Kansas School for the Deaf has two exhibit halls and tells two stories.
+The William J. Marra Museum of Deaf History, Arts and Culture at the Kansas School for the Deaf has two exhibit halls and tells two stories.
 The first half of the museum is devoted to Deaf culture and the second half is devoted to the history of the Kansas School for the Deaf.

 The Deaf community is composed mostly of those who have been deaf since birth or very early childhood.
 Sign language is the first language of those people who identify with Deaf culture and community.
 The Marra Museum explains how sign language and Deaf culture developed, while also stressing that there are few differences in potential and ability between people who are with or without hearing.

-Admission to the Marra Museum of Deaf History & Deaf Culture is free, though a $2 donation is encouraged.
-Although some visitors will view the 12 minute video, then hurry through the rest of the museum, I believe that the typical visit will be about and hour.
+Admission to the Marra Museum of Deaf History, Arts & Culture is free, though a donation is encouraged.
+I believe that the typical visit will be about an hour.
+One of the more enlightening parts of a visit may be the recorded Deaf Community Interviews.

 A S L - American Sign Language